Olga Schor: Mnemology

 According to O. Fetisenko, in the pages of her Mnemology O. Schor argued with all the authorities of European science, starting with Aristotle.
 When exactly the idea of the treatise was conceived, it is impossible to establish, but there was a version that it was the main work of Olga Alexandrovna's life, nurtured since the time of her studies in Freiburg.
 In one of the manuscripts there is the date 28 February 1930 on the title page, which should be understood as the beginning of the design of this version.
 Although the work is "decorated" as a scientific treatise, with a division into paragraphs and the inclusion of algebraic formulae, it constantly shifts to the genre of the intimate essay, in which the author uses the language of poetry instead of philosophical argumentation, quoting a wide range of authors from Tyutchev to Vyacheslav Ivanov.
 The most complete manuscript consists of seven chapters (the sixth is missing).
 In 1933, Olga Alexandrovna abandoned this version and began work on a condensed edition, which she abandoned at the second chapter, which remained in draft form with notes for herself.
-In 1929-1930, while working on the commentary and preface to the Italian edition of V. Ivanov and M. Gershenzon's Correspondence from Two Corners, O. Schor made extensive use of the concepts and terminology of her Mnemology.
+In 1929–1930, while working on the commentary and preface to the Italian edition of V. Ivanov and M. Gershenzon's Correspondence from Two Corners, O. Schor made extensive use of the concepts and terminology of her Mnemology.
 In a correspondence with Vyacheslav Ivanovich dated 30 April 1929, Olga Alexandrovna insisted on her right to conceptual disagreement, beliefs being something "that should be discussed, not corrected".
 V. Ivanov himself, in poetic works addressed to O. Schor, called her a "co-questioner", using the mnemological term apanthema ("meeting", "coincidence"), formed contrary to the rules of the Greek language.
 O. Schor had a misunderstanding with F. Stepun in 1934 over Ivanov's work, specifically the melopoem Man, published before the revolution.
 This voluminous poem had been partially published in 1916, but Stepun was not familiar with its text; the complete edition was published in Paris only in 1939.
-In order to prepare an article on Ivanov for an Italian magazine, the philosopher received the full text, which she had transcribed by hand, from O. Schor.
+To prepare an article on Ivanov for an Italian magazine, the philosopher received the full text, which she had transcribed by hand, from O. Schor.
 Fyodor Augustovich did not realise that the date "1928" referred to the manuscript and not to the poem itself, and formed a false idea about Ivanov's growth as a poet, considering the Man as proof of his "continuous poetic ascence".